copsTvFan/cops-episode-guide/guide.md

 "Bad Eggs"

 - Officers wear down their brakes when a daring driver takes them on a wild ride.
+TODO: Add other officers.
-- A chicken breeder has a shady explanation for the items discovered in his car.
+- TODO.
+A chicken breeder has a shady explanation for the items discovered in his car.
-- A trigger-happy man has trouble owning up to his mistakes.
+- TODO.
+A trigger-happy man has trouble owning up to his mistakes.

 ### S30E29